 If there is any second semester Freshmen or first year Sophomores interested in joining the Honors Program, their information has to be in our office by end of each semester.
-You must have completed an application and make an appointment with Dr. Kenneth Jones, Director of the Honors Program.
-The applications can be found on the Honors Program web site.
+You must have completed an application and make an appointment with Dr. Andre` Stevenson, Director of the Honors Program.
+The applications can be found on the Honors Program website.

 The Honors Program is designed to challenge students with high academic potential at an accelerated rate and to provide them with exposure to a wide variety of in-depth academic, social, cultural and international experiences.The Honors Program is committed to fostering achievement at superior levels so that by graduation students will:

 - Display exceptional proficiency in the command of both oral and written communication skills;

 - Acquire a broad knowledge base by exploring diverse and tangential domains;